 Theme 2 Race, medicine and national identities: Subjects, citizens, and ‘civilization’

-IF you cannot get a copy of the above, read:
+If you can't get a copy of the above, read:

 Joseph Graves, The Emperor's New Clothes: Biological Theories of Race at the Millennium (New Brunswick, NJ: Rutgers University Press, 2001).

-Sandra Harding, ed.
-1993.
-The "Racial" Economy of Science: Toward a Democratic Future (Bloomington: Indiana University Press).
+Sandra Harding (ed.)
+The "Racial" Economy of Science: Toward a Democratic Future (Bloomington, IN: Indiana University Press, 1993).

 Russell Jacoby and Naomi Glauberman (eds.)
 The Bell Curve Debate: History, Documents, Opinions (New York: Times Books, 1995).